Oceanview, San Francisco: Gentrification and revitalization

 By the early 2000s, serious incidents of violent crime had decreased significantly in Oceanview.
 The efforts of a neighborhood group of community activists called Neighbors In Action and the local police force had effectively curbed the street crime associated with drug dealing and gang activity that had blighted the area for decades.
-Most notably, long-time Oceanview resident Minnie Ward helped spearhead the changes in Oceanview by working hard in community activism with her husband to reverse Oceanview's then increasing ghettoization in the early 1990s.
+Most notably, long-time Oceanview resident Minnie Ward helped spearhead the changes in Oceanview by working hard in community activism with her husband to reverse Oceanview's then increasing degradation in the early 1990s.

-Both Minnie,(d: 2005) and husband Lovie (d: 2003) were honored when the Oceanview Park recreation center was rebuilt and renamed the Minnie and Lovie Ward Recreational Center.
+Both Minnie (d.
+2005) and husband Lovie (d.
+2003) were honored when the Oceanview Park recreation center was rebuilt and renamed the Minnie and Lovie Ward Recreational Center.
 The renaming commemorated the couple's contributions to cleaning up the Oceanview neighborhood.
 A new library opened on 345 Randolph Street in June 2000, replacing an older and markedly smaller reading room type library that was located at 111 Broad Street.
 At 117 Broad, Engine Co.
 No.33, an architecturally restored 1890s Victorian firehouse offers riding tours on an antique fire engine throughout San Francisco.

-Few new businesses have opened along the residential neighborhoods once downtrodden Broad-Randolph commercial strip.
-In 2019 high-end asian grocery chain HMART opened its only store in San Francisco and later in 2022 expanded the Oceanview to be the largest in the bay area due to a large number of Asian American population in the area.
+Few new businesses have also opened along the residential neighborhoods’ once downtrodden Broad-Randolph commercial strip.
+In 2021, high-end Asian grocery chain H Mart opened its first store in San Francisco inside the OceanView Village Shopping Center, taking over the space of another grocery store that closed nearly a decade before.